getify/eslint-plugin-arrow-require-this/README.md

 npm install @getify/eslint-plugin-arrow-require-this
 ```

-And to load it as a plugin into ESLint, use this plugin name:
+And to load it as a plugin into ESLint, and configure it as a rule, use this plugin name:

 ```js
 "@getify/arrow-require-this"